Art · Finished Art · Updates

 Present and Future Me can’t keep up with modern “standards”

-Towards the end of last month, I queued up a series of art posts to go up throughout the month.
+Towards the end of October, I queued up a series of art posts to go up throughout November and December.
 These posts consisted of a wide variety of works.
-From older drawings and sketches of years past, to more recent illustrations as new as this year.
+From older works of years past, to more recent illustrations as new as this year.
 I put these posts up without too much rhyme or reason.
 The goal here was to set up a steady stream of content for the site.
 I’m grateful for the fact that past me used artwork that was already finished.
-But these posts took quite a bit of time to actually write out.
-That said, my queue is starting to catch up with me.
-This post was actually only partially written when I first queued it up.
-Now that I’m here finishing it up, I can see the end of this little posting streak approaching.
+This meant that I didn’t have to create a bunch of brand new art.
+However, these posts still took quite a bit of time to actually write out.
+In fact, this post was actually only partially written when I first queued it up.
+Now that I’m here finishing it up, I can see that my queue is starting to catch up with me.

 Social media today has created this toxic standard where you either post content consistently or get buried alive by algorithms.
 On the internet of today, going at your own pace is social media suicide.
 While it was nice to post consistently for awhile, I shouldn’t have given in to such a demanding standard.
 It’s not a pace I naturally work at and I’ll only get burnt out from trying to stick to it.
 This isn’t a social media site.
 I can do as I please here.
 That said, I have a only have few more posts queued up until the end of January.
 After that, future me is on their own.